cloud-hypervisor/cloud-hypervisor/docs/custom-image.md

 ### Install needed packages

-In the context Cloud-Hypervisor's integration tests, we need several utilities.
+In the context Cloud Hypervisor's integration tests, we need several utilities.
 Here is the way to install them for a Ubuntu image.
 This step is specific to Ubuntu distributions.